opalj/opal/src/site/examples/TAC.md

 # 3-Address Code / Quadruples Code / Static Single Assignment Form
 OPAL enables you to transform Java bytecode into a 3-address code (TAC) which is also sometimes called "Quadruples Code".
 The standard representation provided by OPAL is always in SSA form and is created after performing a low-level, highly configurable data-flow analysis; based on the configured low-level analysis, the amount of additional information about the program's values may differ greatly.
 In the simplest case, only basic type information is provided.
-In more advanced cases, constant computations are perfomed, constants are propagated, must-alias information is provided, dead paths due to programming errors/context-dependent impossible paths are automatically pruned, and so on.
+In more advanced cases, constant computations are performed, constants are propagated, must-alias information is provided, dead paths due to programming errors/context-dependent impossible paths are automatically pruned, and so on.
 In all cases the 3-address code (in the following called **TAC**) immediately provides complete def-use information and the control-flow graph is also reified.

 ## Using the 3-Address Code (TAC)